 This is an electrical Demand Management Program designed to relieve PNM's Grid during Peak Periods.
-It is a no-cost voluntary program that pays performancebased incentives to participants without penalties of any kind.
+It is a no-cost voluntary program that pays performance-based incentives to participants without penalties of any kind.
 Through the use of real time power monitoring, City of Santa Fe and EnerNOC can monitor and measure the electrical consumption at the facility.
-The Peak Saver season is from Jun 1- Sept 30 each year.
-Weather Events are most likely to be called in the afternoon on the hottest days of the year and for the last four hours of the day.
-The City Buckman Well Field participated in the PNM Peak Saver in 2009 during which time there were 7 PNM Peak Saver events called for a total of 26 hours.
-To date the City of Santa Fe has earned \$37,780 for 3 out of 4 months of the 2009 season, which is approximately equal to 1334kW and 33,826kWh grid reduction.
+The Peak Saver season is from Jun 1-Sept 30 each year.
+Weather events are most likely to be called in the afternoon on the hottest days of the year and for the last four hours of the day.
+The City Buckman Well Field participated in the PNM Peak Saver program in 2011 during which time there were 13 PNM Peak Saver events, all of which the water utility was not able to respond to.
+In 2011, participation in this program has resulted in \$15,960 in revenue for the City.